 Cosmetic Dentistry Is a Blind Spot for Most Dentists

 Dentists, most of them, simply don’t understand esthetics.
 They chose the profession because they like to fix things.
 They have an engineering mentality, an approach that is reinforced throughout dental school.
 Beautiful, to them, is perfect margins and healthy gums.
 And they are taught that the dentist, not the patient, is the best judge of how teeth should look.

 A True Story

 Let me illustrate with a true story.
 A few years ago a patient was looking for the best dentist available to do crowns on all her front teeth.
 She was recommended to a dentist whom she was told was one of the very best in her area.
-He did ten crowns on her front teeth, with the result pictured at the right.
+He did ten crowns on her front teeth.
+You can see the results in the photograph below.
 The dentist raved about this work and thought it was gorgeous.
 The patient, however, thought it was terrible.
 It looks fake.
 There is no sparkle to the teeth, and they have a yellow tinge.

-Having been through dental school, I can tell you that this is exactly the kind of smile we would have been taught to make, and if the patient complained, we would have been taught not to listen because we knew better.
+Having been through dental school, I can tell you that this is exactly the kind of smile we would have been taught to make, and if the patient complained, we would have been taught not to listen because we were professionals and knew better.

 Fortunately, this patient had enough money to have the work re-done.
 She went to one of the excellent cosmetic dentists in our referral network, Dr. Thomas Oppenheim of Thomasville, Georgia.
 He cut off all of the crowns placed by the first dentist and replaced them.
 You can see his work below.
 The patient was now thrilled with her smile.
 You can see that the yellow color is gone.
 There are no more dark triangles between the teeth.
 There is sparkle in her smile.
 Subtleties in the shape make the teeth look real.
 The overall appearance is warm and inviting.